mkstp/tukey/index.md

 ### Punctuation

-There are four punctuation key macros on the base layer of Tukey, I call these the dot space, comma space, exclamation space, and question space keys.
-When typing english, you will almost always type a space after any of those characters, and so the macros do that for you.
-With the exception of comma space, the macros will also capitalize the next keypress.
+There are two punctuation key macros on the base layer of Tukey, I call these the dot space and comma space space keys.
+When typing english, you will almost always type a space after either of those characters, and so the macros do that for you.
+Dot space will also capitalize the next keypress for you.
 These keys appear normally in the symbols layer for other conditions (like in programming), where you don't want to type a space after them.

 ## The Tukey Keyboard Layer 2 - SYMBOLS